NVIDIA Nvenc Obs Guide

 • Recording Path: This is the directory where the videos will be saved.
 Make sure the hard drive you select has enough space!

-• Recording Format: FLV; or MKV if you use multiple audio tracks.
+• Recording Format: MKV

 • Audio Track: Leave it at 1 for default; you can add more audio tracks if you are using more sources.